luiscoco/SpringBoot_Annotations/README.md

 @ResponseBody: ensures that the method's return value is written directly to the HTTP response body, rather than being interpreted as a view name

+@Autowired: automatic dependency injection

+@Entity: it is used to mark a class as a JPA entity, meaning it is mapped to a database table

+@Repository: it is used to indicate that the class is a Data Access Object (DAO)